SixLabors/docs/articles/imagesharp/pixelbuffers.md

 This API receives a @"SixLabors.ImageSharp.Processing.PixelRowOperation" instance as input, and uses it to modify the pixel data of the target image.
 It does so by automatically executing the input operation in parallel, on multiple pixel rows at the same time, to fully leverage the power of modern multi-core CPUs.
 The `ProcessPixelRowsAsVector4` extension also takes care of converting the pixel data to/from the `Vector4` format, which means the same operation can be used to easily process images of any existing pixel-format, without having to implement the processing logic again for each of them.

-This extension offers fast and flexible way to implement custom image processors in ImageSharp, although the processor-level parallelism might be less optimal for high-load server-side applications.
-To address this, the level of parallelism can be customized by changing @"SixLabors.ImageSharp.Configuration.MaxDegreeOfParallelism".
+This extension offers fast and flexible way to implement custom image processors in ImageSharp.
+In certain cases (typically desktop apps running on multi-core CPU) the processor-level parallelism might be faster and desirable, but in case of high-load server-side applications it usually hurts throughput.
+To address this, the level of parallelism can be customized via @"SixLabors.ImageSharp.Configuration"'s @"SixLabors.ImageSharp.Configuration.MaxDegreeOfParallelism" property.

 ### `Span<T>` limitations
 Please be aware that **`Span<T>` has a very specific limitation**: it is a stack-only type!
 Read the *Is There Anything Span Can’t Do?!* section in [this article](https://www.codemag.com/Article/1807051/Introducing-.NET-Core-2.1-Flagship-Types-Span-T-and-Memory-T) for more details.